James Cook (running back): 2025 season

 On August 13, 2025, after a short holdout from practice, Cook and the Bills reached agreement on a four-year, $48 million contract extension.

 For the first four weeks of the season, Cook had 100+ total yards and made a rushing touchdown in each game, all of which resulted in wins for the team.
 For his efforts in these first four games, Cook earned AFC Offensive Player of the Month honors.
-In Week 8 against the Carolina Panthers, Cook rushed for a career-high 216 yards on 19 carries, and added two rushing touchdowns, in the 40–9 win.
+During Week 8 against the Carolina Panthers, Cook rushed for a career-high 216 yards and two touchdowns on 19 carries in the 40–9 victory.
+Against the Browns on December 21, Cook had 100 rushing yards in the first half to get over 1,500 yards on the season, the third best season by a running back in franchise history and most since O. J. Simpson in 1975.
+He earned Pro Bowl honors for the third straight season.
+Cook won the rushing title to become the first Bill to do so in 49 years.
+Cook was ranked 20th by his fellow players on the NFL Top 100 Players of 2026, up 69 spots from the previous season.